-How to Make Peace with the Most Evil Man Alive
+How to Make Peace with the Most Wicked Man Alive

 We're making progress through "The Artist's Way".
 We're up to chapter 9: Recovering a Sense of Compassion.
 What does any of that have to do with the Most Evil Man Alive (aka Aleister Crowley?)

 I created a new oracle card for my "Bloom Where You're Planted" Oracle deck.
 The Daisy: Innocence and Hope, although the young lady seems a little sad, maybe a little lost.
 Perhaps she is on the verge of shedding that innocence and learning that hope is not always well founded or possible.